forker-25/ArgOS/x86/README.md

 ## Commands

-- `tab` — display a list of available files
+- `ls` — display a list of available files
-- `exmpl` — execute a specific program by filename (no `.bin` extension in prompt required)
+- `hello` — execute a specific program by filename (no `.bin` extension in prompt required)

 ## Included Programs